mad01/mad01.github.io/_posts/2016-08-28-docker-prometheus-exporter-python.md

 writing a simple prometheus exporter to collect metrics from a external system that needs monitoring.
 I will use the python official `prometheus_client` package for python and `falcon` to serve the exporter.

+notise the following example is written with the assumtion that you are collection metrics from some other systems when multiple services is written in the same framwork and have a generic set of metrics.
+That is why there is a service label included.
+Normaly you should get the service name, from your service discovery.

+to just view the code jump to he source link in the end of the page.

 project structure
 {% highlight bash %}
 ├── Dockerfile